Screams of Silence: The Story of Brenda Q

-"Screams of Silence: The Story of Brenda Q" is the third episode of the tenth season of the animated comedy series Family Guy.
+"Screams of Silence: The Story of Brenda Q" is the third episode of the tenth season of the animated comedy series Family Guy, and the 168th episode overall.
 It originally aired on Fox in the United States on October 30, 2011.
-The episode follows Griffin family neighbor Glenn Quagmire's sister, Brenda, as she struggles with physical and mental abuse at the hands of her boyfriend, and eventual fiancé, Jeff.
+The episode follows Brenda, Griffin family neighbor Glenn Quagmire's sister, as she struggles with physical and mental abuse at the hands of her psychotic boyfriend, and eventual fiancé, Jeff.
 Quagmire, along with his neighbors, Peter and Joe, seek to relieve Brenda from her torment, and soon decide to murder Jeff in order to prevent her from being harmed any further.

 The episode was written by Alec Sulkin and directed by Dominic Bianchi.
 This episode infamously generated significant controversy from various media organizations and critics for its portrayal of domestic violence, which, unusually for Family Guy, is portrayed in a serious manner.
 An estimated 5.97 million homes viewed the episode in its original airing according to Nielsen ratings.
 The episode featured a guest performance by Kaitlin Olson along with several recurring guest voice actors for the series.